prefixFelix/FernoPy/README.md

 ## Features

 - Responsive web interface
-- REST-API
+- REST-API (Home Assistant, ioBroker, openHAB support)
 - Unlimited number of devices
-- The fernotron remote control can be used alongside FernoPy
+- The original FernoTron remote control can be used alongside FernoPy
 - Quick and easy to set up
-- Cheap (total cost of only about 10€)
+- Cheap (total cost of only 10€)
 - ESP32 / ESP8266 support
 - Written in MicroPython
 - **[Protocol documentation](PROTOCOL.md)**